It Often Makes Sense To Fight A California Traffic Ticket

 In other situations, a traffic ticket may put a motorist over the points limit used by California to track drivers’ behavior.
 This could result in a driver’s license suspension of up to six month’s and you will be placed on probation for one year.
 Suddenly, everyday chores like picking kids up from school or getting to the grocery store become a problem.

 Although a motorist can receive a ticket for reckless driving for something as seemingly minor as speeding, swerving or tailgating, reckless driving is a criminal charge that will stay on your record.
 It’s not common to serve time in jail for reckless driving, but it is possible.
 If alcohol is involved, you may be charged with “wet reckless driving,” which can result in license suspension, up to three years of probation and the completion of a lengthy and expensive driver training course.

 Make The Call To Save Yourself Headaches

 It almost always makes sense to speak with an attorney if you have been cited for reckless driving.
-Your first call should be to an experienced defense attorney like Gregg S. Cohen.
-You can contact the firm at 530-763-1137 or use the online contact form to schedule a free consultation.
+Your first call should be to an experienced criminal defense attorney like Gregg S. Cohen.
+If you are facing traffic ticket violations in Red Bluff, Redding, or the surrounding Northern California Counties, including Tehama, Shasta, Trinity, and Glenn Counties, you can contact the firm at 530-763-1137 or use the online contact form to schedule a free consultation.